nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

     - Note that moves count as "deep writes".
   - A shared borrow `&LV` counts as a **deep read**.
   - A mutable borrow `&mut LV` counts as **deep write**.

+There are a few interesting cases to keep in mind:

+- MIR models discriminants more precisely.
+They should probably be thought of as a distinct *field* when it comes to borrows (although it may be equivalent to treat a load of the discriminant as a kind of shallow read).
+- In the compiler today, `Box` is still "built-in" to MIR.
+This RFC ignores that possibility and instead acts as though borrowed references (`&` and `&mut`) and raw pointers (`*const` and `*mut`) were the only sorts of pointers.
+It should be straight-forward to extend the text here to cover `Box`, though some questions arise around the handling of drop (see the section on drops for details).

 **Accessing an lvalue LV.** When accessing an lvalue LV, there are two axes to consider: